Chris Collins Arrested, Republican Congressman Faces Insider Trading Charges

 This indictment brings back into the spotlight a previous political connection shared by Congressman Collins with former U.S. Health and Human Services Secretary Tom Price, Price having been rigorously questioned during his confirmation hearings early last year regarding a tip he had allegedly received from Collins on the subject of Innate.

-Congressman Collins has already been taking fire over his involvement with Innate, having been the fixture of a probe lead by the House Ethics Committee last year, in which the Committee eventually came to the conclusion that “there is a substantial reason to believe that Representative Collins shared material nonpublic information in the purchase of Innate stock.”
+Congressman Collins has already been taking fire over his involvement with Innate, having been the fixture of a probe led by the House Ethics Committee last year, in which the Committee eventually came to the conclusion that “there is a substantial reason to believe that Representative Collins shared material nonpublic information in the purchase of Innate stock.”

 The House Ethics Committee recommended digging deeper, pushing for further review.
 It would seem that further investigations were in fact conducted, leading to this laying of formal charges against Rep. Collins and his named associates.